dlee/babu/README.md

 } ✓ on staging branch
 ```

-If we don't pass in an initial value for `$TARGET_BRANCH`, then Bash will set the value to `master`:
+If we don't pass in an initial value for `$TARGET_BRANCH`, then the default value of `master` will be used:
 ```
 $ babu "on git branch"
 on git branch {